Prospective Transfer Student FAQ

 Information Systems

 Students are allowed one repeat of any class (for a total of two attempts).
 Withdrawals and equivalent courses taken at other institutions count as attempts.
 Computer Engineering, Computer Science, Chemical Engineering, and Mechanical Engineering do not allow third attempts.
-Students with multiple attempts in a course will not meet the eligibility requirements for the Engineering and Computer Science degree programs.
+Students with multiple attempts in a course will not meet the eligibility requirements for the Engineering and Computer Science degree programs and will need to choose another major.

 As long as you have met the grade requirements in the courses you have completed and adhered to the course repeat policy of your specific major you will be able to take the rest of your gateway courses at UMBC.
-You will be designated as a Pre-Major until you have passed all of your Gateway courses and your entire transfer record has been evaluated and processed by the College of Engineering and Information Technology.
+You will be designated as a Pre-Major until you have completed a semester at UMBC, passed all of your Gateway courses, and your entire transfer record has been evaluated and processed by the College of Engineering and Information Technology.

 Business Technology Administration